salomonysmayel/Investment-Portfolios-Analysis/README.md

 1. Plot the rolling standard deviation of the firm's portfolios along with the rolling standard deviation of the S&P 500.
 Does risk increase for each of the portfolios at the same time risk increases in the S&P?

-In general the risk of portfolios follow the same patern as time goes by, but looking up close we can find some portfolios that increase risk while S&P 500 decreases risk.
+In general the risk of portfolios follow the same pattern as time goes by, but looking up close we can find some portfolios that increase risk while S&P 500 decreases risk.
 Between 2015-07 and 2016-01 We can see that for some time risk for S&P 500 was increasing as Algo1 risk was decreasing.
-But I would say that in general it seems all portfolios tend to go along in terms of risk variation but if you condiser bigger intervals of time.
+But I would say that in general it seems all portfolios tend to go along in terms of risk variation but if you consider bigger intervals of time.

 2. Construct a correlation table for the algorithmic, whale, and S&P 500 returns.
 Which returns most closely mimic the S&P?